theowenyoung/archive-actionsflow/docs/triggers/webhook.md

 ### IFTTT Webhook Request example

-> !!Note, for some reason, ifttt can not post github api directly, always response 403 status code, I don't know the reason yet, I suspect it's a github api problem, but I'm not sure. if you know why, please let me know!
+> !!Note, for some reason, IFTTT can not post github API directly, always response 403 status code, I don't know the reason yet, I suspect it's a github API problem, but I'm not sure. if you know why, please let me know!

-So, I create a webhook relay api for forward ifttt request to other service.
+So, I create a webhook relay API for forward IFTTT request to other service.
 So you can use it like this:

-You can use ifttt webhook as a `then` action to trigger the webhook, here is an example
+You can use IFTTT webhook as a `then` action to trigger the webhook, here is an example:

 - URL: `https://<github-user-name>:<github-personal-token>@eno9s1l2xztg49j.m.pipedream.net/https://api.github.com/repos/<github-user-name>/<github-repo-name>/dispatches`
 - Method: `POST`